thanh-nguyen-kim/character_processor/README.md

 <https://killertee.wordpress.com/about/>

 A helper script to prepare text asset which is used in TextMesh Pro Font Asset creating.
+If you install the package using UPM, SampleScene.unity is read-only thus it can't be opened.
+Drag SampleScene.unity from the package into your project then you can open it as normal.

 ## Remove duplicate character from a text file